 This area of investing was always reserved for the rich and in some cases in Australia still the minimum you’ll need is $50,000.
 However, today’s hedge funds have also expanded to encompass those with thousands of dollars, rather than millions, to spend.
 This gives the ordinary investor access to the expertise of skilled investment managers once reserved for the well-heeled.

 Australia’s hedge funds are small in number and don’t have a lot of assets under management.
-According to ASIC, single-manager hedge funds, at $83.7 billion under management, represent only 3.5% of all Australian managed fund assets.
+According to a report published by ASIC in 2015, single-manager hedge funds, at $83.7 billion under management, represent only 3.5% of all Australian managed fund assets.
 There are 473 local hedge funds with about half of them managing just $50 million in investments.

-If you’re considering investing in a hedge fund, it’s a wise move to talk to your financial adviser first.
+If you’re considering investing in a hedge fund, it’s a wise move to do your research and seek professional advice first.
 As you know, choosing the investments that are right for you doesn’t just involve focusing on returns.
-There are other factors to consider like the frequency of income and how that income is impacted by tax, and of course the level of underlying risk, as it pertains to your life stage and personal goals.
+There are other factors to consider, like the frequency of income and how that income is impacted by tax, and of course the level of underlying risk, as it pertains to your life stage and personal goals.

 Risks to be aware of

 Hedge funds, because of their diverse investment strategies, complex structures and use of leverage, short selling and derivatives can pose more complex risks for investors than traditional funds.
 Investors need knowledge to assess factors such as how their money is to be invested, who makes key decisions for the fund, how the assets will be valued, and how investors can withdraw their money, as well as details relating to leveraging, derivatives and short selling.